What does our marriage tell the world about God?

 Two are better than one, because they have a good reward for their toil.
 10 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 11 Again, if two lie together, they keep warm, but how can one keep warm alone?
 12 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.
 Ecclesiastes 4:9-12 (ESV)

 Solomon’s words have much to say about marriage.
-It is better to be married than be alone, but, having Christ woven into the marriage is the best of all.
+It is better to be married than be alone, but, having Christ woven into the marriage is best of all.

 Application

 If we are already a committed follower of Christ and are married to one, it is a good thing to reaffirm with our spouses our joint commitment to Christ, his teachings, and to our marriages.
-We can ask the Holy Spirit to bind us together in marriage as he works in each of us individually.
+We can ask the Holy Spirit to bind us together in committed love as he works in each of us individually.

 Don’t you wives realize that your husbands might be saved because of you?
 And don’t you husbands realize that your wives might be saved because of you?
 17 Each of you should continue to live in whatever situation the Lord has placed you, and remain as you were when God first called you.
 This is my rule for all the churches.
 1 Corinthians 7:16-17 (NLT)

-Commitment – An Important Key to Happiness
+Commitment – An Important Key to Happiness in Marriage

+Commitment to making a marriage work is an important key to happiness and longevity in marriage.
 About half of all marriages end in divorce.
-No wonder many opt simply to live together, just in the likely case things don’t work out.
+No wonder many opt simply to live together, in the likely case things don’t work out.
 However, choosing against marriage also carries a heavy price tag, which I covered in my first article in this series entitled, Why Do People Hate Marriage.”
 A good marriage is something to be desired, and it is attainable.
 God created marriage to provide companionship, children, societal stability, and many other blessings.
-This article will give you a simple key that will help you build a happy and lasting marriage.
-Simple is not always easy, but what worth having comes easily?
+Maintaining a good marriage is not always easy, but what worth having comes easily?

 Marriage Is a Covenant

-It’s hard to build something as complex as a good marriage, when no plans or instructions are available.
-Those of us who come from broken families have an even more difficult time because we have not seen a good marriage modeled.
-What we see on TV and in the movies is not always conducive to building a strong marriage either.
+It’s hard to build something as complex as a good marriage, if no plans or instructions are available.
+Those of us who come from broken families have a more difficult time because we have not seen or experienced a good marriage in action.
+What is portrayed on television and in the movies is not always conducive to building a strong marriage either.
 Where can we find a good model or trustworthy instructions?
 The Bible is a great place to start.

 The Bible says that marriage is first of all a covenant of companionship.

 The marriage covenant is a vow made before God and human witnesses that we will be faithful until death to our spouses, forsaking all other competitors for our love.
 In our culture, rings are usually exchanged to remind us of our vow and to provide visible evidence to everyone else of our having made this commitment.
 Breaking the vow through adultery, abandonment, abuse, or divorce carries a serious consequence, which is spiritual, psychological, social, and financial.
-This is how it should be.

 Divorce ought to be costly, because it tears apart something God put together.